5 Tips for Boosting Senior Nutrition

 - Swap big meals for regular small meals: As we age, we often find that our appetites diminish, which makes it more difficult to get the nutrition our bodies need.
 Rather than sitting down to three big meals a day, choose six smaller meals with a wider variety of foods to snack on throughout the day.
 Smoothies with yogurt and fresh fruit are a great option that includes essential nutrients and proteins.

-Enjoy life and independence at our CCRC in Sussex County, NJ
+Enjoy life and independence at our Assisted Living Community in Cape May County, NJ

 With a personalized and customized set of services, seniors are able to fully access the level of care they require, when they require it.
 We are also fully equipped and able to assist Alzheimer’s and dementia patients through our memory care and support services.